Is It IBS, SIBO, or Histamine Intolerance? A Symptom Comparison

 The quick version

-• SIBO is an actual bacterial overgrowth in the small intestine, diagnosable with a breath test.
+- SIBO is an actual bacterial overgrowth in the small intestine, diagnosable with a breath test.
 It often needs antibiotics (rifaximin is the most studied) and sometimes responds to a low-FODMAP approach after treatment.

-• Histamine intolerance is a mismatch between the histamine your body accumulates and your ability to break it down, usually tied to the DAO enzyme.
+- Histamine intolerance is a mismatch between the histamine your body accumulates and your ability to break it down, usually tied to the DAO enzyme.
 Symptoms hit faster and reach beyond the gut: headaches, flushing, hives, nasal congestion.

 IBS: the diagnosis of exclusion

-That's not a cop-out diagnosis.
+That isn't a cop-out diagnosis.
 IBS is real, common (affects roughly 10 to 15 percent of adults globally), and has evidence-based treatments.
 But the label doesn't tell you the mechanism in your particular gut.
 It tells you what you don't have.

 SIBO: actual bacteria in the wrong place

 The small intestine is supposed to have relatively few bacteria.
 Most of the microbial party happens downstream in the colon.
-SIBO is what happens when that party migrates uphill, and bacteria set up shop where they shouldn't be fermenting your food.
+SIBO is what happens when that party migrates uphill and bacteria set up shop where they shouldn't be fermenting your food.

 Those bacteria eat the same carbohydrates a low-FODMAP diet targets.
 The result is fermentation (gas, bloating, distention) happening too high in the digestive tract, often within an hour of eating.

 How it's diagnosed.
 The gold standard is a jejunal aspirate, where fluid is pulled from the small intestine and cultured.
-That's invasive, so most patients get a breath test instead.
+That procedure is invasive, so most patients get a breath test instead.
 You drink lactulose or glucose, then breathe into a bag at set intervals.
 The test looks for an early rise in hydrogen or methane consistent with bacteria fermenting the sugar before it reaches the colon.
 Interpretation depends on the substrate used and the threshold criteria your clinic follows, and both false positives and false negatives are common.
 Still, a breath test is the standard first step.

 How it's treated.
 Rifaximin is the most studied antibiotic for SIBO.
-It's non-absorbable, meaning it stays in the gut and doesn't flood your system.
+It's non-absorbable, meaning it stays in the gut and doesn't flood the rest of your system.
 Some clinicians also use herbal antimicrobials like oregano oil, berberine, or allicin, though the evidence base is smaller and more observational than the rifaximin literature.
 After the antibiotic course, many clinicians have patients adopt a low-FODMAP diet to help manage ongoing symptoms and possibly reduce recurrence.
-Monash is careful to note the evidence for FODMAP as a standalone SIBO treatment is thin, and the "starving out the bacteria" mechanism people repeat online isn't established.
+Monash is careful to note that the evidence for FODMAP as a standalone SIBO treatment is thin, and the "starving out the bacteria" mechanism people repeat online isn't established.

 Why it gets missed.
 SIBO symptoms look almost identical to IBS.
 The difference shows up on the breath test and in the response to antibiotics.
 If you have textbook IBS that never responds to anything, pushing for a breath test is reasonable.